libo3019/LALRParserGenerator/Readme.md

 LALRParserGenerator can use the name of a symbol or its alias to refer the symbol's value.

-Lemon doesn't allow a developer to define a start symbol which can occur at the right side.
+Lemon doesn't allow a developer to define a start symbol which can occur in the right side.
 LALRParserGenerator has no such restriction.

 LALRParserGenerator provides two kinds of using mode: reentrant mode and non-reentrant mode.